-My husband and I had never spent more than a couple weeks physically together before he moved halfway across the world to be with, and marry, me.
+My husband and I had never spent more than a couple of weeks physically together before he moved halfway across the world to be with and marry, me.

 That’s not quite as crazy as it sounds.
 We met when we were both young and I was visiting a friend in Trinidad.
 Through the magic of Myspace, MSN Messenger, and, eventually, Facebook, we kept in touch for 11 years before it officially became a “thing.”